jn17d/timelapsrr/README.md

 - Time filter settings

 ## 🎯 Use Cases

-### Home Assistant Snapshots
-Perfect for creating timelapses from Home Assistant camera snapshots.
-Simply point to your snapshot folder and let the tool handle the rest - it will automatically skip failed snapshots and sort by date/time.

 ### Security Camera Footage
 Create timelapses from periodic security camera snapshots, filtering to show only daytime hours.